Tejas-Khurd-dev/python-projects/README.md

-# python-projects
+# 🐍 Python Projects

+This repository contains **beginner** and **intermediate** Python projects that I built while practicing programming concepts.
-Beginner and intermediate Python projects showcasing fundamental programming concepts, logic building, and small applications.
+The projects are organized by difficulty level and cover logic building, functions, OOP, and small real-world applications.

+---